-Please remember that cryptoassets are a highly volatile unregulated investment product with no UK or EU investor protection.
+Please remember that cryptoassets are highly volatile unregulated investment products with no UK or EU investor protection.
 You could lose all the money you put into them.

-Compare the top 10 cryptocurrencies by market cap below:
+Here are the top 10 cryptocurrencies by market cap:

 Bitcoin is a form of digital money that you can buy, sell or securely send to anyone anywhere in the world without the interference of banks, payment platforms or central governments.